Siegfried Line

-From September 1944 to March 1945 the Siegfried Line was subjected to a large-scale Allied offensive.
+From September 1944 to March 1945, the Siegfried Line was subjected to a large-scale Allied offensive.

 Name

-The official name for the German defensive line construction program before and during the Second World War that collectively came to be known as the "Westwall" (and "Siegfried Line", or sometimes "West Wall", in English) changed several times during the late 1930s reflecting areas of progress.
+The official German name for the defensive line construction program before and during the Second World War changed several times during the late 1930s.
+It came to be known as the "Westwall", but in English it was referred to as the "Siegfried Line" or, sometimes, the "West Wall".
+Various German names reflected different areas of construction: